 This course is a study of the major figures and movements in Western thought from the early Greeks to the end of the Middle Ages.
 The central part of the course is devoted to Plato, Aristotle, Augustine, and Thomas Aquinas.
 Selected works are read and analyzed.

-Prerequisites: HIS 101 -HIS 102.
+Prerequisites: HIS 101 -HIS 102 3 lecture hours per week

-▲ PHI 207 - History of Modern Philosophy
+PHI 207 - History of Modern Philosophy

 This course is a study of the major figures and movements in Western thought from 1600 to the present.
 The course focuses on the philosophies of Hobbes, Descartes, Hume, and Kant.
 Selected works are read and analyzed.

-Prerequisites: HIS 101 -HIS 102.
+Prerequisites: HIS 101 -HIS 102 3 lecture hours per week 3 credit hours

-▲ PHI 209 - Social Justice
+PHI 209 - Social Justice

 This course analyzes the major theories of social justice, focusing on philosophical assumptions and practical applications.
 Special consideration is given to the problems of political obligation and individual autonomy, the distribution of social goods, sovereignty, political disobedience, the nature of law, and justifications of punishment.
+Prerequisite: ENG 097 3 lecture hours per week 3 credit hours